 Amy Beshgetoorian is a watercolor artist living in Clayton, North Carolina.
-She has won local awards for her paintings—2015 Johnston County Arts Council Art & Food Festival and Clayton’s 2015 Paint The Town contest.
+She has won local awards for her paintings, including—3rd Place in Professional Painting at the 2016 NC State Fair, 2015 Johnston County Arts Council Art & Food Festival and Clayton’s 2015 Paint The Town contest.

 Her work is for sale at Right Angles Framing& Art, (215 East Main Street, Clayton) and Tipping Paint Gallery (311 West Martin Street, Raleigh).
 Three of her paintings have now gained entry into nationally juried shows.